terrabrasilis-research-data/data-manager-ckan/README.md

 1. `cd ckan`
 2. `cd contrib/docker`
 3. run the following command: `sudo docker-compose up -d --build` # it will run all the needed containers
-4. run the following command: `sudo docker exec -it ckan /usr/local/bin/ckan-paster --plugin=ckan sysadmin -c /etc/ckan/production.ini add ckanadmin`
+4. run the following command: `sudo docker exec -it terrabrasilisrd_ckan /usr/local/bin/ckan-paster --plugin=ckan sysadmin -c /etc/ckan/production.ini add ckanadmin`

 Then you can open the ckan home at [http://localhost:5000.](http://localhost:5000.).